-In accordance with the 'Survey of analysts' satisfaction with cooperation with PKO Bank Polski' conducted by Partner in Business Strategies, analysts value their cooperation with the Bank very highly.
+In accordance with the 'Survey of analysts' satisfaction with cooperation with PKO Bank Polski conducted by Partner in Business Strategies, analysts value their cooperation with the Bank very highly.
 94% of the respondents expressed positive opinions.
 The following elements of this cooperation received the highest evaluations: technical value of presentation for analysts and investors - 88% of positive evaluations, and the technical skills of the employees who contacted the analysts - 82%.

-8.2 COMPLIANCE WITH THE RULES FOR CORPORATE GOVERNANCE
+9.2 COMPLIANCE WITH THE RULES FOR CORPORATE GOVERNANCE

-The rules for corporate governance and the scope of use Control systems in financial statements preparation process The Memorandum of Association of PKO Bank Polski SA The General Shareholders' Meeting The Supervisory Board of PKO Bank Polski SA The Management Board of PKO Bank Polski SA Shares of PKO Bank Polski SA held by the Bank's authorities
+The rules for corporate governance and the scope of use Control systems in financial statements preparation process

+The Memorandum of Association of PKO Bank Polski SA

+The General Shareholders' Meeting

+The Supervisory Board of PKO Bank Polski SA

+The Management Board of PKO Bank Polski SA

-8.2.1 THE RULES FOR CORPORATE GOVERNANCE AND THE SCOPE OF USE
+9.2.1 THE RULES FOR CORPORATE GOVERNANCE AND THE SCOPE OF USE

-The rules for corporate governance introduced in the form of a document 'Good Practices for Companies Listed on the WSE 2016' Corporate governance principles for supervised institutions, issued by the Polish Financial Supervision Authority
+The rules for corporate governance introduced in the form of a document 'Good Practices for Companies listed on the WSE 2016' Corporate governance principles for supervised institutions, issued by the Polish Financial Supervision Authority